glouppe/info8006-introduction-to-ai/lecture9.md

 # Model-free learning

-Although temporal difference learning provides a way to estimate $V^\pi$ in a model-free fashion, it would also have to learn a model $P(s'|s,a)$ in order to be able choose an action based via a one-step look-ahead.
+Although temporal difference learning provides a way to estimate $V^\pi$ in a model-free fashion, we would still have to learn a model $P(s'|s,a)$ to choose an action based on a one-step look-ahead.

 ---

-# Q-values
+# Détour: Q-values

 .grid[
 .kol-1-2[